-The school is organised around seven main specialist research centres:
+The School for Policy Studies is organised around seven main specialist research centres:

 We conduct research that focuses on physical activity, nutrition and their associations with health across the life span.
 We have an international reputation for our teaching in physical activity, nutrition and community health.

 The Children and Families Research Centre is a focus for research and teaching in child welfare and family policy.
 Our members have backgrounds in social policy, social work, sociology and psychology.

 The aim of the Centre is to conduct high quality research to inform policy, practice and action on gender-based violence.
 Our history of researching violence against women and gender based violence, feeds into policy and practice nationally, internationally and locally.